 Pictured: The initial style guide became an asset used to share with the client.

 I ended up writing a blog post to explain the code above

 data-video="video-url" within the HTML.
 This all would be triggered on-click and then write the iframe into the DOM into a generic modal.
 It also has the added benefit of pushing the iframe requests to only as-needed.

 With modern browsers, iframes load fast.
 Sadly, fast is never fast enough.
 To hide the delay, a fanciful transition fades the overlay in, masking the write times.
 Too short and offending iframe would pop in.
 Too slow, and the transition felt sluggish and garish.

-I also made heavy of use CSS overlays to deliver simple and effective animations on the homepage and interior pages, making use of pseudo elements.
+I also made substantial of use CSS overlays to deliver simple and effective animations on the homepage and interior pages, making use of pseudo elements.

-OHSU's website was a success and continues to live on, as Emerge Interactive now has a service agreement with OHSU and both looking to further each other's relationship.
-From a front end standpoint, this website was designed for the very large and the very small screens, makes use of WCAG accessibility standards (screen readers, contract ratios, font sizes, alt text, mouseless navigation), older browser support (IE9) and graceful degradation .
-For a site that when from development to shipping in a mere 5 weeks, incorporated a payment gateway, a multi-stage form with a lot of optional hidden fields, our team was amazing as was OHSU for entering content into a website being actively developed.
+From a front end standpoint, this website was designed for the very large and the very small screens, makes use of WCAG accessibility standards (screen readers, contrast ratios, font sizes, alt text, mouseless navigation), older browser support (IE9) and graceful degradation.
+I felt especially proud that our site went in a five week window, went from development to shipping, and had challenges like incorporated a payment gateway and complex multi-stage form, our team was amazing as was OHSU for entering content into a website being actively developed.